Provincial Nursing Float Pool

 Am I able identify my preferred shifts?

-If I am currently employed at another Service Delivery Organization and I apply for a position in the Provincial Nursing Float Pool, will all hours worked accrue overtime premiums?
+If I am currently employed at another Regional Health Authority or within Shared Health and I apply for a casual position in the Provincial Nursing Float Pool, will all hours worked accrue overtime premiums?

 Overtime would not apply to hours worked in the Provincial Float Pool as you would be employed by two different legal entities.